Keilub/helloitscaleb/content/about.md

 I carefully select typography, spacing, and color palettes that align with brand guidelines while supporting readability and visual appeal.
 When specific instructions are provided, I integrate them thoughtfully to meet project requirements without compromising usability or aesthetics.
 For interactive elements, I prioritize intuition and accessibility, ensuring seamless navigation.

-Throughout the process, I test different layouts and gather feedback to refine the design.
+Throughout the process, I test different layouts/variations and gather feedback to refine the design.
 The goal is to create a cohesive, functional, and visually compelling design that effectively communicates the intended message while adhering to brand standards and project specifications.
 </details>

 <br>